Veridonia/simulation/README.md

    This will:

-   - Grow the user population gradually until it reaches 10,000 users.
+   - Grow the user population gradually until it reaches 5,000 users.
-   - Generate posts and simulate the multi-stage voting process.
+   - Generate posts (approximately 2 per user) and simulate both multi-stage and population sample voting processes.
    - Update users' ELO ratings based on voting accuracy.
-   - Display various visualizations of the simulation data.
+   - Display comprehensive visualizations comparing different voting mechanisms and their effectiveness.

 ## Acknowledgements